gustavopsantos/Reflex/.github/README.md

 5. Select `ProjectScope` you just created
 6. Add `ProjectInstaller.cs` as a component
 7. Create directory `Assets/Resources`
 8. Right click over `Resources` folder, Create → Reflex → Settings.
-ReflexSettings should always be created inside `Resources` folder.
+ReflexSettings should always be created directly inside `Resources` folder, without any subfolder.
 9. Select `ReflexSettings` ScriptableObject and add the `ProjectScope` prefab to the ProjectScopes list
 10. Create new scene `Greet`
 11. Add `Greet` to `Build Settings` → `Scenes In Build`